DataDog/hiring-engineers/answers.md

 ## Setting up environment

-I set up my virtual environment via Vagrant (vagrantup.com/docs/installation), an open source software that makes it easy to spin up containers such as VirtualBox and Docker.
+I set up my virtual environment via Vagrant (vagrantup.com/docs/installation), an open-source software that makes it easy to spin up containers such as VirtualBox and Docker.
 It is preferred to set up an Ubuntu workspace, to avoid dependency issues.

-Once my Vagrant environment was up and running.
-I went over to the Datadog website, and went through the process of creating an account.
+Once my Vagrant environment was up and running, I went over to the Datadog website and went through the process of creating an account.
 The registration was very simple, I just needed simple login information and my organization name to get started.
-To link up your environment to the Datadog UI, the API and application keys are required, which are located in the Organization settings of the Datadog UI.
+To link up your environment to the Datadog UI, the API and application keys are required, which are in the Organization settings of the Datadog UI.

+Figure #

 With the keys collected, enter the following command to install the Datadog Agent.
 Be sure to replace <DATADOG_API_KEY>  with the keys obtained from the previous step.

-DD_API_KEY=<DATADOG_API_KEY> DD_SITE="datadoghq.com" bash -c "$(curl -L https://s3.amazonaws.com/dd-agent/scripts/install_script.sh)"
+> DD_API_KEY=<DATADOG_API_KEY> DD_SITE="datadoghq.com" bash -c "$(curl -L https://s3.amazonaws.com/dd-agent/scripts/install_script.sh)"

 ## Collecting Metrics

-The directions from Datadog (href=https://docs.datadoghq.com/getting_started/agent/) made it very easy to navigate vagrant and install the correct libraries for Datadog.
+The directions from Datadog (https://docs.datadoghq.com/getting_started/agent/) made it very easy to navigate vagrant and install the correct libraries for Datadog.

 I used the following nano command to edit my configuration file: $ sudo nano /etc/datadog-agnet/datadog.yaml